AfnanElhussini/Attendance-System-CST/Readme.md

 > Features will be listed as a user journey in the system
 - users can register to the Attendance system with string validation methods

-- after sucssfull registeration .. an email wil be send to user with his random generated username and password
+- after successful registeration .. an email wil be send to user with his random generated username and password

 - the system has 3 roles
     - Admin (me)